 You have up to 180 days from the beginning of your exam timeframe to take the exam.
 These dates will be reflected in your exam application acknowledgment email.

 If you apply late in your sixth year, your timeframe will be shorter than 180 days, ending the last test date prior to your certification's expiration.

 There will be no testing between Dec.
 19-31, 2017.

 The Practice-Focused Component

-This option gives PAs the opportunity to focus more of the exam on their general area of practice--or continue with "business as usual" by choosing the "primary care" option.
+This option gives PAs the opportunity to focus more of the exam on their general area of practice.

 The PANRE will still be an exam based on general knowledge, you will just have the option of having more generalist questions in one of the areas listed above.
 No matter which option you choose, the content blueprint remains the same because it is still an exam based on general knowledge.